-This is an updated post following on from my original published back in September 2010.
-I’ve been seriously humbled by the traffic and chatter the post has generated.
-Obviously there’s some awesome agency operators out there thirsty for knowledge.
+This is an updated version of my original travel marketing post published in September 2010.
+I am seriously humbled by the traffic and chatter the post has generated, so thankyou.

 Take a good look at your website…or build one!

 Your website is the cornerstone of your marketing efforts.

 Today it is easy to track what’s working and what’s not, and to promote new products almost instantly to a global audience.

 Some agencies argue that they cater to an older client base, and have little no use for a website.
 This attitude is a little short sighted – how will you attract new customers and service tech savvy travellers down the track?

 Others have a great website that few people see because they don’t understand how to drive traffic to it.
 There are a few basic things you can do to fix this:

 Think responsive.
 We can no longer ignore the use of mobile devices when building or re- developing a website.With more and more people accessing information from their phones or tablets, it’s important to make their visit to your site easy and enjoyable.

 The last thing you want is for your visitors to have to pinch and zoom their way around your site.

 Use our responsive website test to check how your site performs from mobile devices.